 When new operating systems and devices come out, it starts to get our brains-a-whirling about warranties, tech support, and consumer protections against faulty equipment.

 If you can’t remember the exact date that you purchased your iPhone, or don’t recall whether you added AppleCare for the extended warranty on your iPad, or Mac, there is an easy way to find out the warranty status of your iPhone, iPad, Mac, Apple TV, Apple Watch, and more without having to dig through that shoebox of old receipts.

 Checking the status of your warranty is surprisingly simple.
 All you need is the device’s serial number or IMEI and a link to the warranty agreement search.
 I’ll get to that in a minute.
 First, let’s talk serial numbers and IMEI.
 Do you know where yours is?
 If not, don’t worry.
 There are a number of ways to find it.

 Finding the serial number or IMEI

-- In iTunes: if your device is still in working order, you can find the serial number by plugging it in iTunes.
-Select the device’s summary tab in iTunes when connected to see the serial number.
+- In Finder: if your device is still in working order, you can find the serial number by plugging it into your Mac and opening Finder.
+Select the details below the device name to see the serial number and IMEI.